-Collaborating with national ministries and partner organisations to deliver a rights-based sexual and reproductive health curriculum to young people across Madagascar, reducing their vulnerability to HIV, STIs and unintended pregnancies.
+Collaborating with national ministries and partner organisations to deliver rights-based sexual and reproductive health education and resources to young people across Madagascar, reducing their vulnerability to HIV, STIs and unintended pregnancies.

 With no official framework advocating for the rights of young women – indeed the opposite is true, with institutionalised gender disparities and criminalised abortion, even in cases of rape or incest – one in three girls in Madagascar have their first child before they reach the age of 18, some 15% higher than the African average (UNFPA, 2013).
 Early pregnancies often force girls out of school, reducing their livelihood options and increasing the burden of poverty.